Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 7. Asin Hot Springs

 The Asin Hot Springs is located in Baguio, Philippines.
-They are natural hot springs that flow out of the ground at a temperature of about 104 degrees Fahrenheit.
+They are natural hot springs that flow out of the ground at about 104 degrees Fahrenheit.
 The springs are said to have healing properties, and many people come to soak in the pools for relief from various ailments.

-The Asin Hot Springs is a beautiful sight, and they make for a relaxing and therapeutic experience.
+The Asin Hot Springs is a beautiful sight, making it a relaxing and therapeutic experience.
 There are several pools of different sizes, and each one has its own unique characteristics.
 The water is a deep blue color and it is very refreshing to soak in.
-There are also several rocks around the pools that provide a place to rest your head or to use as a seat.
+Several rocks around the pools provide a place to rest your head or to use as a seat.

 8. Bell Church

-The Bell Church is a temple from the Chinese Filipino religious organization that is in La Trinidad, Benguet.
-This place is important for the local Chinese Filipino community.
+The Bell Church is a temple from the Chinese Filipino religious organization in La Trinidad, Benguet.
+This place is important for the local Chinese-Filipino community.
 It is also one of the tourist sites in La Trinidad and Baguio.

 Bell Church is the center at which the Baguio Chinese Filipinos live.
-The firm was set up by Chinese immigrant Ng Pee from the Canton region.
-The building focuses primarily on the Taoi construction however also has an amalgamation of Buddhist figures and uses ancient Chinese methods of construction.
+Chinese immigrant Ng Pee set the firm up from the Canton region.
+The building focuses primarily on the Taoi construction; however, it also has an amalgamation of Buddhist figures and uses ancient Chinese construction methods.
 It’s decorated with a pagoda, dragon statues, and lion statues.

 The church is an architectural landmark and is decorated with five bell rings that decorate.
 There is an elegant moat lake for wishes.
 The central courtyard provides spectacular panoramic views from one side of the home.